-AUTO LF=ON SEND=PAGE SEND NULL=ON INSERT=MODE TRACE=ALL CRT SAVER=NO b.
+AUTO LF=ON SEND=PAI GE SEND NULL=ON INSERT -MODE TRACE-ALL CRT SAVER-NO The state of the second second second second second second and the second of the second states the second states of the b.
 Press the space bar and PAGE will change to LINE.

-AUTO LF=ON SEND=LINE SEND NULL=ON INSERT=MODE TRACE-ALL CRT SAVER-NO a.
+AUTO LF=ON SEND= LINE SEND NULL=ON INSERT=A NODE TRACE=ALL CRT SAVER=NO a.
 Press the Send key to go to menu 3 since the next option you need (Scroll) is not on this menu.